crcx/parable/source/py/stdlib.md

 ] 'preserve' :

-"Number functions"
-[ "nn-n"  over over lt? [ nip ] [ drop ] if "Return the greater of two values" ] 'max' :
-[ "nn-n"  over over gt? [ nip ] [ drop ] if "Return the smaller of two values" ] 'min' :
-[ "n-n"   dup -1 * max "Return the absolute value of a number" ] 'abs' :

 "Expand the basic conditionals into a more useful set."
 [ "s-"   report-error abort "Push a string to the error log and abort execution" ] 'abort<with-error>' :
 [ "-f"   -1 :f "Return a true flag" ] 'true' :